TheArturthur/CoppermindScraper/Cosmere/Everstorm.md

 ### Frequency
 For more details and supporting calculations, see [[Everstorm/Timeline\|/Timeline]].
-The Everstorm moves somewhat slower than a highstorm, roughly 120 miles per hour.
+The Everstorm travels at roughly 120 miles per hour, about a third the speed of a [[Highstorm\|Highstorm]].
 It takes roughly nine days to circle the entire globe, three of which it spends crossing the Rosharan continent.
 Its time of arrival does fluctuate slightly, and precise predictions can be inaccurate.
 Fortunately, its high visibility and lower speed give the people of Roshar plenty of time to seek shelter.
 It is not yet clear whether the Everstorm's frequency is affected by the time of the year or other variables.
 Odium is capable of altering the Everstorm's speed as he desires.
 He can accelerate it, pushing it to go around the planet in as little as five days.
 He can also bring it to a full stop and hold it stationary for hours.
 The one time the Everstorm was stopped like this, it eventually dissipated, but later returned to round the planet in its usual pattern.

 ## Influence and Magic